What is "greenhushing"?

 Fear of reproach or the "live happily, live hidden" attitude

-It is possible that the concerns raised about the greenhushing attitude of companies are linked to a certain level of high demands from civil society and investors in terms of sustainability communication.
+It is possible that the concerns raised about the greenhushing attitude of companies are linked to a certain level of high expectations on the part of civil society and investors when it comes to communicating their commitments.

 Management teams may feel cautious about declaring their progress on ecology or sustainability, for fear of failing to meet high standards or facing accusations of greenwashing.